In this article

 Material: Enameled carbon steel | Size: 2 quarts and 4 quarts | Weight: 5 pounds, 7 ounces

 This Dansk Købenstyle is the only other Dutch oven (besides her original Le Creuset) that Builder kept from her 2019 tests — and she still stands by what she wrote then.
 The main difference between this one and the others on the list is that it’s made from lightweight carbon steel instead of cast iron.
 This means it’s “easy to carry around a kitchen even when it’s hot,” Builder says.
-Even still, as with carbon steel skillets, it “retains heat well,” she says.
+Even still, as with carbon-steel skillets, it “retains heat well,” she adds.
 Because the four-quart option is on the smaller side, she doesn’t use it for large braises or pot roasts but still likes the size for cooking for one or two.
 “And it’s easy to store and not as much of a thing to take out of my cabinet,” she says.
 Then there’s the fact that the Dansk simply looks cool with its “unique mid-century design,” as Builder puts it.
 The spiderlike handles don’t look like they should work, she says, but in fact feel sturdy, and even after all these years of cooking tomato-based sauces and curries, the inside hasn’t stained.

 Best Dutch oven for bread